Ravens Ink Deal With Iconic Workhorse Running Back

 The Baltimore Ravens may have just created the most lethal rushing combination in NFL history.

-On day two of the legal tampering period, ESPN's Adam Schefter reported the Ravens have agreed with running back Derrick Henry on a two-year, $16 million dollar contract that could be worth up to $20 million.
-Schefter added that Henry, the former face of the Tennessee Titans, will get $9 million guaranteed in year one of the deal.
+On day two of the legal tampering period, the Ravens agreed with running back Derrick Henry on a two-year, $16 million dollar contract that could be worth up to $20 million.
+Henry, the former face of the Tennessee Titans, will get $9 million guaranteed in year one of the deal.

 Henry now partners with two-time MVP quarterback Lamar Jackson, who posted a career-high in completion percentage and passing yards in 2023, to form a nightmare-inducing ground attack for defensive coordinators around the league.